-The course will begin on June 22, 2017.
-Subsequent course sessions will be on July 13 and 27, August 10 and 24, and September 7, 2017.
+The course will begin on Thursday, 9 July 2020.
+The subsequent course sessions will be held weekly on Thursdays.
 All live courses will begin at 2:00 p.m.
 Eastern time.
-Recorded programs will be available to participants by the Tuesday after the live course.
+Recorded programs will be available to participants after the live session.

 Senior Editor, BioScience